1417. Queen Move

 Algorithm analysis

-Divide the board into 4 parts with horizontal and vertical lines passing through the square with the queen.
-In each part, count the number of squares under attack.
+Divide the board into four areas by drawing horizontal and vertical lines through the square where the queen is located.
+In each of these areas, count the number of squares under her attack.

-· bottom left quarter, the queen attacks min(mx, y – 1) squares;
+· In the lower-left quadrant, there are min(mx, y – 1) squares;

-· bottom right quarter, the queen attacks min(mx, ny) squares;
+· In the lower-right quadrant, there are min(mx, ny) squares;

 Example

-Consider an example where the board size is 8 × 8 and the queen is in position (4, 5).
+Consider the example where the board size is 8 × 8 and the queen is located at position (4, 5).

 Read the input data.